Genivia/ugrep-indexer/README.md

 below).
 Index-based search is significantly faster on slow file systems or when file system caching is ineffective.

-A typical example of an index-based search on a USB drive:
+A typical example of an index-based search:

     $ cd drive/ugrep
     $ ugrep-indexer -I